 Introduction: Why Game AI Needs Pathfinding

-In game development, enemy character and NPC movement is an element that greatly influences the quality of player experience.
-When walls, obstacles, and intricate maps exist, AI needs to find the optimal path to its destination.
-This technology of "finding the optimal path" is pathfinding.
+In game development, enemy and NPC movement significantly affects player experience quality.
+When walls, obstacles, and complex maps exist, AI needs to find the optimal path to destinations.
+This technique of "finding optimal paths" is pathfinding.

-Godot Engine provides the NavigationAgent2D node to achieve this complex pathfinding processing simply and efficiently.
+Godot Engine provides the NavigationAgent2D node to easily and efficiently implement this complex pathfinding processing.

-Godot's navigation system consists primarily of three elements:
+Godot's navigation system consists of three main components:

 | Element | Node Name | Role |